Sagarika Ghose

 Sagarika Ghose (/bn/; born 8 November 1964) is an Indian Member of Parliament, journalist, columnist and author.
 She has been a journalist since 1991 and has worked at The Times of India, Outlook and The Indian Express.
 She was a prime time anchor for BBC World on Question Time India and on the news network CNN-IBN, also being the deputy editor for the latter.
-Ghose has won several awards in journalism and is the author of two novels, as well as the biography of Indira Gandhi, Indira: India's Prime Minister.
+Ghose has won several awards in journalism and is the author of two novels, as well as the biography of Indira Gandhi, Indira: India's Most Powerful Prime Minister.
 She worked as Consulting Editor of The Times of India from 2014 to 2020.
 In 2022, her biography of former Indian Prime Minister, Atal Bihari Vajpayee was released.

 Education

 Ghose did her schooling at Delhi Public School, R. K. Puram, Delhi, and completed her B.A. degree in History from St. Stephen's College, Delhi.
 A recipient of the Rhodes Scholarship in 1987, she has a B.A. in Modern History from Magdalen College, Oxford, and an M.Phil. from St Antony's College, Oxford.